RamiKrispin/awesome-ds-setting/README.md

 🍺  /usr/local/Cellar/zsh/5.8_1: 1,531 files, 14.7MB
 ```

-#### Install and Set Oh-My-Zsh
+### Install and Set Oh-My-Zsh

 After installing the `zsh` we will install `oh-my-zsh`, an open-source framework for managing `zsh` configuration.
-We wiil install it with the `curl` command:
+We will install it with the `curl` command:

 ``` shell
  sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
 ```

-You can note that your terminal view changed (you may need to reset your terminal to see the changes) and the default command line cursor looks like:
+You can note that your terminal view changed (you may need to reset your terminal to see the changes), and the default command line cursor looks like this:

 ``` zsh
 ➜  ~
 ```

-The default setting of `Oh My Zsh` stored on `~/.zshrc` and you can modify the default theme by editing the file:
+The default setting of `Oh My Zsh` is stored on `~/.zshrc`, and you can modify the default theme by editing the file:

 ```
 vim ~/.zshrc
 ```

-I use the `powerlevel10k` which can be install by cloning the Github repository (for `oh-my-zsh`):
+I use the `powerlevel10k`, which can be installed by cloning the Github repository (for `oh-my-zsh`):

 ``` zsh
 git clone --depth=1 https://github.com/romkatv/powerlevel10k.git ${ZSH_CUSTOM:-$HOME/.oh-my-zsh/custom}/themes/powerlevel10k
 ```

 And then change the theme setting on the `~/.zshrc` by `ZSH_THEME="powerlevel10k/powerlevel10k"`.
-After restarting the terminal, and reopening it you will a sequence of questions on that enables you to set the theme setting:
+After restarting the terminal, and reopening it, you will a sequence of questions that enables you to set the theme setting:

 ``` zsh